vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 to the Mahāpatibibbda-sutta the six Cakratirtha_A (under Saukaratirtba) great cities are Campā, Rājagerka,

 Var.
 137. 19, B (under Āmalaka- Srāvasti, Sāketa, Kauśāmbi, Benares grāma) Nr.
 66. 22, C (under Setu) (SBE vol. XI. p.
 99 and p.
 247).
 Vām.
 SK.
 III Braumakhanda, chap 3-5; 84.12 mentions Campeya brāhmanas D (in Kāśmira) also called Calra- Campā is 10 the Varavīdı-gana (Pan, dbara (which scc), E (on Go.)
 B. IV.
 2.82), B (river sacred to putrs) 86 1, 109.
-1, 134, 1 (6 miles from M. 22.41, P V. 11.35 (between Anga Tryambaka)--though thrice men- and Magadha, acc to Dey : 43) It troned, it appears to be one tîrtba; was the capital of Lomapāda and of F (under Matbura) Var, 162.43, G Karna (ugdcr Sarasvati) Vām, 425, 57,89, Campakāranya-{modern Champaran 81.3 ; vidc A, G. P. 336 and under
+1, 134, 1 (6 miles from M. 22.41, P V. 11.35 (between Anga Tryambaka)--though thrice men- and Magadha, acc to Dey : 43) It troned, it appears to be one tīrtba; was the capital of Lomapāda and of F (under Matbura) Var, 162.43, G Karna (ugdcr Sarasvati) Vām, 425, 57,89, Campakāranya-{modern Champaran 81.3 ; vidc A, G. P. 336 and under

 10 Bibas) V 84,133, P I. 38,49 val.
 Asthipura; H (under Dvīraka) TP.